timonrieger/blog/README.md

    - `DISPLAY_READING_TIME`: Show the approximate reading time on each post (True/False).
    - `DISPLAY_EDIT_DATE`: Show the edit date if you edited the post body (True/False).
    - `DRAFT_ON_DEFAULT`: Sets the checkbox to publish as draft in the post form on default (True/False).
+   - `LEVEL_ADMINS`: Whether all admins have should have all right.
+Useful if you work together and trust each other.
+(True/False)
    - `TIMEZONE_OFFSET`: Set the offset to UTC (e.g. for New York -5) (± number)
    - `DATE_FORMAT`: The format for dates (used everywhere except comments) (valid datetime format).